 Raspberry Pi Fuse

 The main fuse is located at the top right hand corner of the board near the SD Memory card slot.
-It is the green coloured SMD (Surface Mounted Device) component.
+It is the green coloured SMD (Surface-Mount Device) component.

-As an Electronic Engineer, back in the prehistoric days, I remember using a freezing spray to cool such a fuse down, however it rarely had any effect, as the fuse is made of a material which changes its chemical structure, and reverts back to its original structure in its own time.
+As an Electronic Engineer, back in the prehistoric days, I remember using a freezing spray to cool such a fuse down; however, it rarely had any effect, as the fuse is made of a material, which changes its chemical structure, and reverts to its original structure in its own time.

-Whilst Polyfuses are fairly reliable, they can sometimes be damaged permanently if the overload was large enough and lasted for a long enough duration.
-In such a case the fuse will exhibit a small resistance which may cause a slight voltage drop to the Raspberry Pi.
-And in some cases this condition can impact upon the proper operation of the Raspberry Pi board.
+Whilst Polyfuses are reliable, they can sometimes be damaged permanently if the overload was large enough and lasted for a long enough duration.
+In such a case, the fuse will exhibit a small resistance, which may cause a slight voltage drop to the Raspberry Pi.
+Moreover, in some cases this condition can affect the proper operation of the Raspberry Pi board.

-There are also 'cowboy' solutions such as soldering a small resistor across the fuse to compensate for the increase in resistance - two resistors in parallel form a lower effective resistance.
-Again a very unprofessional solution and highly not recommended.
+There are also 'cowboy' solutions such as soldering a small resistor across the fuse to compensate for the increase in resistance - two resistors in parallel form a lower effective resistance, and again a very unprofessional solution and highly not recommended.

 SMD Fuses are available from many online electronics shops.
 They can be easily purchased and fitted to the Raspberry Pi board.
-It's a simple question of desoldering the blown fuse and replacing with a new one.
-When soldering a new fuse use the lowest possible temperature of the soldering iron, and the shortest duration of heat applied, since excessive heat can damage the fuse.
+It is a simple question of removing the blown fuse and replacing it with a new one.
+When soldering a new fuse, use the lowest possible temperature of the soldering iron, and the shortest duration of heat applied, since excessive heat can damage the fuse.

-On the Raspberry Pi Board the fuse is marked T075.
-Schematic number F3.
-According to the European fuse markings T stands for träge which is German for slowly reacting characteristics.
-075 denotes 0.75 A, which is the rating of the fuse.
+On the Raspberry Pi Board, the fuse is marked T075, schematic number F3.
+T indicates slow acting characteristics, and 075 denotes 0.75 A, which is the rating of the fuse.

-Set the digital multimeter to check for DC voltage.
-With the negative (black) probe of the digital multimeter connected to the ground use the positive (red) probe to check the voltage at either ends of the fuse as shown above.
+Set the digital meter to check for DC voltage.
+With the negative (black) probe connected to the ground use the positive (red) probe to check the voltage at either ends of the fuse as shown above.
 You should see 5 V at both ends of the fuse.

-All voltages are measured with respect to ground which is at zero potential.
+All voltages are measured with respect to ground, which is at zero potential.
 On the Raspberry Pi there are many such points.
-The official ground rail is Pin 6 on the GPIO header.
+The official ground rail is Pin 6 on the GPIO Header pinout.

 If there is 5 V at only one end of the fuse but not the other then consider the fuse is open and therefore disconnect the power supply and remove the overload condition to the board, and leave it for some time to see if the fuse resets itself.

 If there is 5 V at one end but a significantly lower voltage such as 3 to 4.5 V at the other end, then leave the board un-powered for 24 hours.
-If it's still the same the next day then consider changing the fuse.
-However note that you will void your guarantee if you solder on the board.
-If your board is under guarantee you should consider getting support from the seller.
+If it is still the same the next day then consider changing the fuse.
+However, note that you will void your guarantee if you solder on the board.
+If your board is under guarantee, you should consider getting support from the seller.